 Improper remunerative conduct.

-Unprofessional conduct shall not include matters such as insubordination, violation of the collective bargaining agreement or other employment-related acts correctable by the district or other civil remedies.
+Unprofessional conduct will not include matters such as insubordination, violation of the collective bargaining agreement or other employment-related acts correctable by the district or other civil remedies.

-When the superintendent possesses sufficient reliable information to believe that a certificated employee is not of good moral character or personally fit or has committed an act of unprofessional conduct, within a reasonable period of time of making such determination, he/she shall file a written complaint with the superintendent of public instruction.
+When the superintendent possesses sufficient reliable information to believe that a certificated employee is not of good moral character or personally fit or has committed an act of unprofessional conduct, within a reasonable period of time of making such determination, he/she will file a written complaint with the superintendent of public instruction.

 If the district is considering action to discharge a staff member, the superintendent need not file such complaint until ten calendar days after making the final decision to serve or not serve formal notice of discharge.
-Such written complaint shall state the grounds for revocation and summarize the factual basis upon which a determination has been made that an investigation by the superintendent of public instruction is warranted.
-The Superintendent of Public Instruction shall provide the affected certificate holder with a copy of such written complaint.
+Such written complaint will state the grounds for revocation and summarize the factual basis upon which a determination has been made that an investigation by the superintendent of public instruction is warranted.
+The Superintendent of Public Instruction will provide the affected certificate holder with a copy of such written complaint.

 Intentional failure to file a complaint is an act of unprofessional conduct and may be sufficient cause for revocation of the superintendent's professional education certificate.
 A staff member may voluntarily surrender his or her certificate.

-The superintendent shall maintain a confidential file containing allegations and the findings related to his/her investigation.
+The superintendent will maintain a confidential file containing allegations and the findings related to his/her investigation.

 END OF POLICY